Vegan milk alternatives

 With the accumulated knowledge of the Stern-Wywiol Gruppe in the area of plant-based dairy alternatives, we can help you achieve the following two key objectives.

-• Starch hydrolysis to improve viscosity.
+Starch hydrolysis to improve viscosity.

-• Natural sweetness without added sugar.
+Natural sweetness without added sugar.

-Vegan milk alternatives must meet high expectations of consistent quality, good flavour and the shortest possible ingredients list.
-However, this is also a challenge for the beverage industry.
-As natural biocatalysts, enzymes offer a simple way to combine process optimisation and flavour.
+Milk alternatives of legumes, grain, or nuts and drupes must meet high standards of consistent quality, good flavour and the shortest possible ingredients list.
+But this is a challenge for beverage-making technology.
+As natural bio-catalysts, enzymes are a simple way to combine process optimization and flavour.

 Have a project?
 Call us Now!